Ugochukwuodinaka/US-Health-Insurance-Coverage-Analysis/README.md

 2. Changed the column data type for __"Uninsured Rate (2020)"__, __"Uninsured Rate (2015)"__, and __"Uninsured Rate Change (2010-2015)"__ from whole number to percentage.
 3. Changed the columns __"Marketplace Tax Credits (2016)"__ and __"Average Monthly Tax Credit (2016)"__ to currency data type from whole number.
 4. Replaced a value in the __"State Medicaid Expansion (2016)"__ from 0 to "False"
-5. Removed the last dat row __"United States"__ from the dataset to allow only the States to stand.
+5. Removed the last data row __"United States"__ from the dataset to allow only the States to stand.
 6. __Transformed__ every other column type to its appropriate column type.
 <br />